platformsh/platformsh-docs/docs/src/languages/ruby.md

 }
 ```

+For Rails you have two choices either use the standard Rails
+`config/database.yml` with the values found with the snippet provided before
+or, using the [platformsh-rails-helper
+gem](https://github.com/platformsh/platformsh-rails-helper) by adding it to your
+`Gemfile` and comment the production block on the `config/database.yml`.

 ## Project templates

 A number of project templates for Ruby applications and typical configurations are available on GitHub.
 Not all of them are proactively maintained but all can be used as a starting point or reference for building your own website or web application.

-Platform.sh also provides a [helper library](https://github.com/platformsh/platformsh-ruby-helper) for Ruby applications that simplifies presenting environment information to your application.
+Platform.sh also provides a [helper library for Ruby applications](https://github.com/platformsh/platformsh-ruby-helper) and [for Rails applications](https://github.com/platformsh/platformsh-rails-helper) that simplifies presenting environment information to your application.
 It is not required to run Ruby applications on Platform.sh but is recommended.

 {{< repolist lang="ruby" >}}